 1. Jiufen (Day trip)

-You can easily visit Jiufen from Taipei as a day trip, or you can extend your trip and include other activities such as hiking up the Teapot mountain.
+Jiufen is famous due to its similarity to the village in Spirited Away, arguably Hayao Miyazaki’s most popular movie.
+You can easily visit Jiufen from Taipei as a day trip (only 1.5 hours by bus from Taipei), or you can extend your trip and include other activities such as hiking up the Teapot mountain.

-Tainan is located in the south of Taiwan, and is the oldest city in Taiwan.
+Tainan is located in the south of Taiwan and is the oldest city in Taiwan.
+It takes just a little under two hours from Taipei via train.
 I recommend setting aside at least 2 days to visit Tainan.

-I’ve also written a separate post about Tainan, so be sure to check it out here.
+Tainan Travel Guide: I’ve written a separate post about Tainan – be sure to check it out here.

 Taichung is the second most populous city in Taiwan.
 Sun Moon Lake is the largest body of water in Taiwan and one of the most popular places to visit in the country.
 Sun Moon Lake can be visited on a day trip from Taichung.